Pankration: History

 The feats of the ancient pankratiasts became legendary in the annals of Greek athletics.
 Stories abound of past champions who were considered invincible beings.
 Arrhichion, Dioxippus, Polydamas of Skotoussa and Theogenes (often referred to as Theagenes of Thasos after the first century AD) are among the most highly recognized names.
 Their accomplishments defying the odds were some of the most inspiring of ancient Greek athletics and they served as inspiration to the Hellenic world for centuries, as Pausanias, the ancient traveller and writer indicates when he re-tells these stories in his narrative of his travels around Greece.

 Dioxippus was an Athenian who had won the Olympic Games in 336 BC, and was serving in Alexander the Great's army in its expedition into Asia.
 As an admired champion, he naturally became part of the circle of Alexander the Great.
 In that context, he accepted a challenge from one of Alexander's most skilled soldiers named Coragus to fight in front of Alexander and the troops in armed combat.
 While Coragus fought with weapons and full armour, Dioxippus showed up armed only with a club and defeated Coragus without killing him, making use of his pankration skills.
 Later, however, Dioxippus was framed for theft, which led him to commit suicide.

 In an odd turn of events, a pankration fighter named Arrhichion (Ἀρριχίων) of Phigalia won the pankration competition at the Olympic Games despite being dead.
 His opponent had locked him in a chokehold and Arrhichion, desperate to loosen it, broke his opponent's toe (some records say his ankle).
 The opponent nearly passed out from pain and submitted.
 As the referee raised Arrhichion's hand, it was discovered that he had died from the chokehold.
 His body was crowned with the olive wreath and returned to Phigaleia as a hero.

 By the Imperial Period, the Romans had adopted the Greek combat sport (spelled in Latin as pancratium) into their Games.
 In 393 AD, the pankration, along with gladiatorial combat and all pagan festivals, was abolished by edict by the Christian Byzantine Emperor Theodosius I.

-Pausanias mention the wrestler Leontiscus (Λεοντίσκος) from Messene.
-He wrote that his technique of wrestling was similar to the pankration of Sostratus the Sicyonian, because Leontiscus did not know how to throw his opponents, but won by bending their fingers.
+Pausanias mentions the wrestler Leontiscus (Λεοντίσκος) from Messene.
+He wrote that Leontiscus's technique of wrestling was similar to the pankration of Sostratus the Sicyonian because Leontiscus didn't know how to throw his opponents; he won by bending their fingers instead.